SimReale/multiple_couriers_CVRP/src/README.md

 ### Usage rules
  * All the parameters are optional, if you would like to run everything you simply non specify nothing.
+ * You can specify more than one instance, separated by a comma without space.
+The instances names are those in the instance directory, without .dat -> inst01,inst02,inst10 or simply inst07
  * If you specify the model_name or the solver_name you have to specify also the approach, otherwise a parse error will be raised.
  * If you specify the model_name then the solver_name must be specified, otherwise a parse error will be raised.
 ### Flags value